CircleCI Server v3.x Configuring a Proxy

 Cache save and restore

-Users can get around this by setting environment variables on their jobs like so:
+Users can get around this restriction by setting environment variables on their jobs.
+For example:

 jobname: docker: - image: ubuntu:latest environment: HTTP_PROXY: http://proxy.example.com:3128 HTTPS_PROXY: http://proxy.example.com:3128 NO_PROXY: whatever.internal,10.0.1.2

-It is extremely important that these environment variables are set in this particular location because its the only location that propagates them to the correct service.
+It is crucial that these environment variables are set in this specific location because it is the only location that propagates them to the correct service.

 Help make this document better